RSRCsupport/AllenCoralAtlas/README.md

  The same process can be used to move all the scripts in Table 1 above to the VM's home dir

  Once all the scripts and data are available in the VM's home dir they can be run directly from the command line.
  I included a help flag when I wrote the scripts.
-By using "-h" you will get a list with all the options available to pre-proces data
+By using "-h" you will get a list with all the options available to pre-proces data.
- A more detailed help with examples was included as docstrings in each code to understand outputs you get from them.
+ A more detailed help with examples was included as docstrings in each code to better understand outputs you get from them.
  Below each script with their associated help.

  - mosaic_depth.py